-As a result of the historical poor agreement for H-3 in air samples, Health conducted a review of their analysis method for tritium in air samples.
+As a result of the historically poor agreement for H-3 in air samples, Health conducted a review of their analysis method for tritium in air samples.
 Based on the findings, in 2004, Health's laboratory added a second distillation step to assure all of the tritium captured in the collection process is measured.
-Between 2014 and 2016, Health undertook a project to validate the H-3 measurement method.
-This included contracting with a vendor to provide samples with certified concentration of tritium for a qualitative validation of the analysis protocol.
-The project showed Health's analysis method yields results that are accurate within the range of its measurement uncertainty.
-The 2017 split H-3 data in air are in much better agreement than historical data and is categorized for this reporting period as fair.
+Between 2014 and 2016, Health undertook a project to validate the H-3 collection as well as the measurement method.
+This included contracting with a vendor to provide samples with certified concentration of tritium for a qualitative validation of the WASHINGTON STATE DEPARTMENT OF HEALTH analysis protocol.
+The project showed Health's method yields results that are accurate within the range of its measurement uncertainty.
+During this work it was noted that Energy uses a split sampling path on at least some stack monitors in which both water vapor and organically-bound tritium are captured, whereas Health's samplers collect only water vapor.
+The 2017 split H-3 data in air are in much better agreement than historical data and is categorized for this reporting period as good.

-Health and Energy Pu-238 and Pu-239/240 concentrations in semiannual composite air samples are in fair agreement.
+Health and Energy Pu-238 concentrations in semiannual composite air samples are in good agreement while the Pu-239/240 concentrations are in poor agreement.
 Historically, when concentrations are below or only slightly above the detection limit, the Health and Energy data are in good agreement.
 However, in cases where the concentration is above the detection limit, Health often reports higher concentrations, up to four times greater than those reported by Energy.

-Health bases analysis of plutonium and americium on National Institute of Science and Technology (NIST) traceable standards.
+Health bases analyses of plutonium and americium on national standards body-traceable standards for radiochemical yield determination.
 These standards follow the sample through all chemistry and measurement steps to assure the accuracy of the measured value.
 This process is tested with each set of samples by running a quality control sample that mimics the sample matrix.
 Historical performance on proficiency test samples for these analytes in air filters has been very good, although the tendency has been for a slightly high-bias.
 Taken together, these facts tend to give high confidence in the accuracy of the results reported by Health on these analytes in air filters and air filter composites.

-Health and Energy Pu-241 and Am-241 concentrations in semiannual composite air samples are in poor agreement.
+Health and Energy Am-241 concentrations in semiannual composite air samples are in fair agreement where all Energy and all but one Health result is below the detection limit.
+Pu-241 concentrations and in good agreement.
 For three of the eight samples analyzed for Pu-241, Health detected this radionuclide at small concentrations while Energy did not.

 Plutonium 241 is a relatively new analyte for Health to quantify.
 At this time there is no independent proficiency evaluation test available for Pu-241 in air filters.
 As such, Health's confidence in Pu-241 results relies on internal quality assurance steps.
 Plutonium 241 is a beta emitter and, along with other isotopes of plutonium (Pu-238, 239/240) is chemically separated from other elements through a series of steps.
-A NIST traceable standard is used to assess the success of the chemical separations.
+A NIST traceable standard is used to account for the chemical separation yield.
 Quality control samples are run with each batch to validate the accuracy of the analysis.
 Samples spiked with a known concentration of Pu-241 test the accuracy of the batch of measurements and samples with no Pu-241 assess the potential for measurement bias in excess of instrument background.